Texas Endovascular Logo

 How do Varicocele Affect Fertility?Dr Carlson and nurse performing procedure

-As we mentioned, a varicocele is an enlargement of your pampiniform plexus, or scrotal, veins (that's the loose pouch of skin that holds your testicles).
-When working properly, your veins operate with one-way valves that help blood to flow out of your testicles and scrotum and back up to your heart.
-But, when those valves aren't doing their job, blood pools in your veins, making them stretch and bulge.
-This is true whether it happens in your legs veins or in more private parts of your body.
+When working properly, your veins operate with one-way valves that help blood to flow out of your testicles and scrotum, back up to your heart.
+But when those valves aren't doing their job, blood pools in the veins, making them stretch and bulge.

 Now, remember: enlarged veins aren't just a cosmetic problem.
 Typically, varicocele become more apparent during puberty.
 As blood builds up in your veins, internal pressure and temperature can also increase, from the typical 95 degrees Fahrenheit to 98.6 degrees.
-And that's where your fertility could be threatened: extra pressure and heat in this sensitive part of your body could damage your testicles.
-That could lead to decreased testosterone and sperm production, as well as poor sperm quality, all of which could impact male fertility.
+And that's where your fertility could be threatened: extra pressure and heat in this sensitive part of your body could lead to decreased testosterone and sperm production, as well as poor sperm quality, all of which could impact male fertility.

 Varicoceles Symptoms